eleanor-clifford/vim-venus/README.md

 - An installation of pandoc with xelatex (e.g. `pandoc` and `texlive-most` on Arch Linux

+- The REPLs you want to use (of course)

 - Linux (this may work on other operating systems, and I will review PRs aimed at them, but I do not intend to actively maintain them)